19th – 30th June

 The history of Georgia is long and complicated.
 Sandwiched between East and West, between Christianity and Islam, with their backs to Europe's highest mountains, Georgians have been forced to defend their country for most of the last two millennia.
 The landscape is varied, with the Caucasus Mountains in the north reaching over 5,600m, broad fertile farmlands through the central region and semi arid hills in the south.
 Georgia was the birthplace of viticulture - there are over 500 indigenous grape varieties, one sixth of the world's total - and the cuisine is distinctive and delicious.

 Our tour concentrates on the western and northern regions.
 After a day and night in Tbilisi we will journey to Vardzia, a cave monastery carved out of a cliff face.
 After a night near this ruined city, we will travel north and traverse the Zekari Pass, entering the pristine wilderness of the Borjomi-Kharagauli National Park.
-The native woodland should be very colourful at this time of year.
+The top of the pass will only just be clear of snow at this time of year.

 Next we pass through Samegrelo, a region of bucolic smallholdings.
 Each house is surrounded by an orchard and vegetable plot.
 Pigs, geese, cows and goats freely roam across the roads.
 Continuing north we enter the foothills of the mighty Caucasus.
 The road climbs for over 100km, switchbacking deeper into the forested hills until we emerge in the high pastures of Svaneti.